mahipalsingh26/Volume_and_brightness_controller/README.md

-# Volume and brightness controller s
+# Volume and brightness controller
 Control System volume and brightness using hand gesture.